 IPEA's personal advice about parliamentary travel resources is not subject to disclosure under the Freedom of Information Act 1982 (FOI Act).
+Personal advice for parliamentarians also attracts the safe harbour provisions under section 58 of the PBR Act.

 The accuracy of IPEA's advice relies on the completeness of information provided by parliamentarians or their staff.
 Withholding relevant information may lead to incomplete or incorrect advice being provided.
 Where personal advice is given by IPEA on the basis of false or misleading information, the parliamentarian may incur a debt.
 A penalty of 25 per cent may be applied if subsequent travel is determined to fall outside of the framework.